Campaign for Lead Free Air: Background

-Tetraethyl lead was first added to gasoline in the 1920s as an “anti-knock” agent, which is a cheap method of boosting the octane rating.
+Tetraethyl lead was first added to gasoline in the 1920s as an "anti-knock" agent, which is a cheap method of boosting the octane rating.
 It is not possible to use catalytic converters with leaded fuel as the lead coats the platinum and renders the catalyst ineffective.
 Lead free gasoline was therefore introduced into Japan in the late sixties, and into the US in the mid seventies in order to enable the use of catalytic converters and thus mitigate photochemical pollution.

 However, by 1979, in the face of growing evidence of the harmful effects of lead on children's behaviour, neuro-cognitive development and IQ, the Department of Health and Social Security (DHSS) commissioned a report under the Chairmanship of Professor Lawther.
-The subsequent report, Lead and Health recommended that the lead content of petrol should be reduced from 0.4 to 0.15g/L, but there was no recommendation to introduce lead-free petrol.
+The subsequent report, Lead and Health, recommended that the lead content of petrol should be reduced from 0.4 to 0.15 g/L, but there was no recommendation to introduce lead-free petrol.
 Nor was there any recommendation to lower the lead level deemed safe from 35 microgrammes per decilitre of blood.

-In 1980 the Conservation Society Pollution Working Party published a response to the Lawther report “Lead or Health” co-authored by Professor Derek Bryce-Smith PhD, DSc, C Chem, FRSC, Professor of Organic Chemistry at Reading University, and Dr Robert Stephens, PhD, DSc, C Chem, FRSC, Reader in Organic Chemistry at the University of Birmingham, but HMG resisted their call for unleaded petrol under pressure from both the motor manufacturers and the petroleum industry.
+In 1980 the Conservation Society Pollution Working Party published a response to the Lawther report "Lead or Health" co-authored by Professor Derek Bryce-Smith PhD, DSc, C Chem, FRSC, Professor of Organic Chemistry at Reading University, and Dr Robert Stephens, PhD, DSc, C Chem, FRSC, Reader in Organic Chemistry at the University of Birmingham, but HMG resisted their call for unleaded petrol under pressure from both the motor manufacturers and the petroleum industry.